YottaDB/YDBDoc/MessageRecovery/errors.rst

 BUFFLUFAILED
 -------------

-BUFFLUFAILED, Errors flushing buffers from uuuu for database file dddd
+BUFFLUFAILED, Error flushing buffers from uuuu for database file dddd

 DSE/MUPIP Error: MUPIP or DSE (uuuu) could not flush the buffers for database file dddd completely.
 In the case of MUPIP, this typically means that some process is not releasing the critical section.
 In the case of DSE, this typically means there is some error in the global buffer cache which needs to be fixed.